boylede/vh_reader/README.md

 ![todo: add alt text](/screenshots/5.png?raw=true "todo: add title text")

 In my example file this address was the first of four 0x00 bytes.
 Not very informative, but following that was the number 64 (0x40) in little-endian int32 format, and it was followed by 64 bytes of high-entropy data.
-Later, I decided that this must be a CRC of some kind.
+I decided that this must be a hash of the file's contents.
 I later realized that the reason there were four 0’s was because I was actually looking at the end of the previous data structure which coincidentally had a zero value there, and the offset address is meant to be read as an offset after the first 4 bytes in the file.

-This was somewhat of a dead end, as the values in what I now assume are a CRC obviously do not point me towards anything else in the file, nor directly represent anything I could decode.
+This was somewhat of a dead end, as the values in what I now assume are a hash obviously do not point me towards anything else in the file, nor directly represent anything I could decode.
 However, I had at least figured out, to some degree, that the first four bytes in the file could be ignored for now and that the data structure at the very end of the file isn’t a table of contents or anything immediately useful.

 # Maps, and how to ignore them